-Developed by Pip St JohnSentence Builders (Word Docs in Zip file, will download to your computer)
+Developed by Pip St JohnSentence Builders (PDF, will download to your computer)

 Sentence builders can support language development across the curriculum and provide and model a sentence frame on the whiteboard or a wall.
 Encourage learners to use the frame for speaking and in writing: e.g. to make predictions, offer cause effect statements, describe a process etc.

 - Tree Fu Tom sentence builder

 - Handa’s Surprise sentence builder

 - Harry and the Bucketful of Dinosaurs Y1

 - Harry Potter and the Philospher’s Stone Y4

 The Sentence Builders also provides different levels of differentiation for the class teacher:

 - As a complete frame with all topic words (including lots of verbs) to support direct writing in the classroom;